acdemiralp/mpi/readme.md

 - The classes which wrap MPI objects may have two types of constructors:
   - Managed   constructors: Construct a raw MPI object, and are     responsible for its destruction.
   - Unmanaged constructors: Accept    a raw MPI object, and are not responsible for its destruction.
+- The functions and methods return error codes when possible.
+  - This provides better information and intent than booleans.
+  - Not in constructors, destructors, getters/setters, or functions which return a value.

 ### Coverage (list from https://www.open-mpi.org/doc/v4.1/)
 - [x] MPI